Swan Valley (Western Australia)

 Swan Valley is a region in the upper reaches of the Swan River between Guildford and Bells Rapids, Western Australia.
 It is bordered to the east by the Darling Scarp.
 Both Ellenbrook and Jane Brook lie within the region and discharge into the Swan River.
 There are seven suburbs within the region: Baskerville, Belhus, Caversham, Henley Brook, Herne Hill, Millendon and West Swan.
 It is part of the City of Swan local government area.

 Swan Valley Australian Geographical Indication is a sub-region of the larger Swan District wine region.
 Swan Valley was registered on 6 January 2003 following Swan District being registered on 10 December 1998.

 History

 The indigenous heritage of the region is over 40,000 years old.
-The Noongar Aboriginal people of the Wadjuk tribe, who are the traditional landowners of the Swan Valley, lived here before the colonial invasion began.
-As per the beliefs of the native people, the Swan Valley was created by a serpent named Wagyl who is still believed to be living under the Swan River.
+The Noongar Aboriginal people of the Wadjuk tribe were the previous inhabitants of the region.
+The Swan Valley was created by a serpent named Wagyl who is still believed to be living under the Swan River.

 The area was explored in 1827 by Captain James Stirling later to become governor of the Swan River Colony.
 Stirling was so impressed with the area that he wrote in his diary: